 When Satoshi Nakamoto published the Bitcoin whitepaper in 2008, Proof of Work was the consensus mechanism that made it work.
 Over 15 years later, most new blockchains use Proof of Stake variants instead.
-Understanding both mechanisms — their strengths and trade-offs — explains much of the crypto ecosystem's structure today.
+Understanding both mechanisms — their strengths and trade-offs — explains much of the crypto ecosystem's structure today, including why some blockchains use neither and have found their own path.

 Proof of Work: How Bitcoin Still Runs